 Try Xplenty free for 7 days.
 No credit card required.

 HBase works by storing data as key/value modeled after Google’s Bigtable.
 It supports four primary operations: put to add or update rows, scan to retrieve a range of cells, return cells for a specified row, and delete to remove rows, columns or column versions from the table.
 Versioning is available so that it fetches previous values of the data (the history deletes every now and then to clear space via HBase compactions).
 Although HBase includes tables, a schema is only required for tables and column families, but not for columns, and it includes increment/counter functionality.

 - It supports key-value.

 - It's a NoSQL database that supports random read/write operations.

 - HBase supports co-processors.
 This is incredibly useful for computing massive amounts of data and operates similar to a MapReduce job with some added benefits.

 - Lets you leverage Apache Phoenix.

 - You can perform scan operations.

 To start, Hive has very basic ACID functions.
-They were added in Hive 0.14, but they don't have the maturity of offerings like MYSQL.
-That being said, there is still ACID support, and it gets significantly better each patch.
+They arrived in Hive 0.14, but they don't have the maturity of offerings like MYSQL.
+That said, there is still ACID support, and it gets significantly better each patch.